Mimetis/ESM/readme.md

 This demo will focus on:

-* Showing how to works whith ES modules in a browse application
+* Showing how to works whith ES modules in a boilerplate browser application
 * Showing why we should add extensions to export file
 * Showing on which browsers it actually works